andrewargatkiny/seasonality-chains/README.md

 ## Performance in real life scenarios
 This framework was in part inspired by and used in Boston Consulting Group (BSG) Gamma hackathon to solve a task of forecasting multiple (~1350) time-series of hourly frequency for a full one quarter of the year, thus yielding $90*24=2160$ data points to predict.
 It outperforms, both in interpretability and goodness of fit, all other ML models that were tried for achieving best predictions, including regression-based models (incl.
 Lasso, ElasticNet and SARIMA), ANNs, random forests and boosted trees, and also FaceBook Prophet library, specially dedicated to time-series forecasting.

-Examples of the use of the framework, experience with the contest along with optimal solution, and its merits and perfomance in a real life problem are described in an article structured as a Jupyter Notebook and availible at https://github.com/andrewargatkiny/seasonality-chains/blob/master/Contest%20Solution%20%26%20Real%20Life%20Use.ipynb.
+Examples of the use of the framework, experience with the contest along with optimal solution, and its merits and perfomance in a real life problem are described in an article structured as a Jupyter Notebook and availible at [Contest Solution & Real Life Use](https://nbviewer.jupyter.org/github/andrewargatkiny/seasonality-chains/blob/master/Contest%20Solution%20%26%20Real%20Life%20Use.ipynb).
 Give it a read!

 ## Usage, feautures and current limitations
 The framework uses 2 types of models which represent building blocks for the chains of seasonality: